Open for applications until 8 February

 - Africa: Ethiopia, Kenya, Rwanda, Tanzania, Uganda, Zambia, Zimbabwe

-- Eastern Europe: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine.
+- EU’s Eastern Partnership: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine.
 Important: we will not grant funding to projects with Belarus which involve the state, regional or municipal sectors.

-- MENA: Algeria, Egypt, Iraq, Jordan, Lebanon, Morocco, Palestine, Syria, Tunisia
+- MENA: Algeria, Egypt, Iraq, Jordan, Lebanon, Morocco, Syria, Tunisia

-- Western Balkans & Türkiye: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia, Türkiye
+- Western Balkans & Türkiye: Albania, Bosnia & Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia, Türkiye

 Projects should be carried out mainly in the target country(s).
-However, in countries where the political situation makes this impossible, project activities may take place in Sweden or a third country.
+However, where the political situation makes this impossible, project activities may take place in Sweden or a third country.

 Who can apply?

-- Swedish organisations (legal entities) from civil society and the public or private sectors.
-You must apply with a partner in one or more of the target countries listed above.
+- The main applicant must be a Swedish organisation (legal entity) from civil society or the public or private sectors.
+You must apply with a project partner in one or more of the target countries listed above.